|Nutritional Guidelines (per serving)|

 When the curds begin to separate from the milk, turn off the heat and leave the milk aside for 10 minutes to let the curdling process finish.

 Strain the cheese and wash it well under running water.
 This will remove all the lime juice from it.

-Now put the cheese in a cheesecloth and hang it for one hour to completely drain all the liquid from it.
+Now put the cheese in a cheesecloth and hang it for 1 hour over a bowl to completely drain all the liquid from it.